HELPING DETECT AND MANAGE

 The features that matter for office efficiency and patient comfort.

 Benefits to Practice & Patients

 - Reimbursable by insurance, average reimbursement $85.00

-- Maximize reimbursement by keeping testing in office
+- Maximize reimbursement by keeping testing in the office

 - Simple to use by staff

-- Flexible sampling options: Direct sampling or take home test kits (GastroCHECK only)
+- Flexible sampling options: Mouthpiece sampling or take-home test kits (GastroCHECK only)

 - Interacts with GastroCHART™ patient management and database software – works with timers to assist with work-flow, manage studies and maximize reimbursement (up to 10 patients simultaneously)

 - Non-invasive test for fast and accurate diagnosis and relief